For Faculty & Staff

 Student Health & Wellness can provide various services to help the university community deal with critical incidents.
 The main purpose of these services is to prevent or mitigate the negative impact of acute stress on individuals affected by the incident.
 These services may include:

 - Consultation to faculty and administrative staff on the best way of helping people affected by the incident.

 - On-site support for people experiencing acute stress reactions.
 On-site support provides an immediate, less-formal type of debriefing, in which a psychologist goes to the site and talks with individuals or groups affected by the incident.
 It can help people cope with immediate effects.
 It also offers an opportunity for the psychologist to assess needs and to provide information about further services.

-- Psychological First Aid involves further on-site support beyond the initial contact, but soon after the critical incident.
+- Psychological first aid involves further on-site support beyond the initial contact, but soon after the critical incident.
 It is an evidence-informed modular approach to help reduce the initial distress and to foster short- and long-term adaptive functioning.
-The eight core actions of psychological first aid are:

 - Individual counselling for those who would benefit from services beyond immediate support or group debriefing.
 Normally the Centre provides individual counselling only to students of Dalhousie University and University of King's College.
 However we will provide brief counselling to staff and faculty following a traumatic incident on campus, and referral if further services are required.

 Guide to Recognizing and Responding to Students in Distress (Blue Folder)

 Our Guide to Recognizing and Responding to Students in Distress, often referred to as the Blue Folder, is a resource for faculty and staff.
 The objectives of the guide are to:

 - Educate faculty & staff on the signs of a student in distress